tearflake/symbolprose/README.md

                | (HOLD <ATOMIC> <ANY>)
 ```

-and there are only three builtin functions used only for sub-structural transformations:
+and there are only three builtin functions used for sub-structural transformations:

 ```
 (PREPEND <ANY> <LIST>) -> <RESULT>